 There is plenty to do in and around Barletta other than just eating amazing Italian food.
 In the center of the town, you will find the colossus of Barletta, a giant statue of an unknown Roman emperor thought to be Theodosius II.
 The statue randomly washed up on a beach after a Venetian ship sank and it is unclear where it originated from.

 Barletta also has a fantastic cathedral in the center of the town, as well as a Norman castle.
-Just outside of the town is the ruins of Cannae, a small village that was the site of one of the Roman Empires’ most humiliating defeats in 216 BC, when Hannibal’s army was able to overcome a much larger and stronger Roman Army.
+Just outside of the town are the ruins of Cannae, a small village that was the site of one of the Roman Empires’ most humiliating defeats in 216 BC, when Hannibal’s army was able to overcome a much larger and stronger Roman Army.

 Discover more of Barletta’s hidden treasures by taking a guided walking tour with an expert local who will teach you everything you need to know about Barletta.